-- The alternative text - is added in the
+- The alternative text - is added to the

 altattribute of the rendered image

-- the link part - is a URI or URL to an image file, which is then included in the rendered article
+- the link - a URI or URL to an image file, which is then included in the rendered article

-- the title - is added into the
+- the title - is added to the

-titleattribute of the rendered image (most browser show it on mouse-over)
+titleattribute of the rendered image (most browsers show it on hover)